Kontsales/Uni_portfolio/README.md

 Here is a brief introduction to each of the projects provided:

-PI-controller:
-- Utilized HW: Zybo z7-10 (ARM processor)
-- Language: C
-- PI-controller for an inverter utilizing onboard buttons and interrupts or uart communication for configuration and onboard LEDs for output.

 FPGA reaction game:
 - Utilized HW: Zybo z7-10 (FPGA)
 - Language: VHDL